-If you’ve recently ended a toxic relationship, healing emotional trauma is one of the first steps to rebuilding your life and self-esteem.
+If you’ve recently ended a toxic relationship, learning to self-soothe is one of the primary steps to rebuilding your life and self-esteem.

 You may already understand the importance of taking care of yourself after being the target of abuse.
 Perhaps you’ve even started a healing regimen, complete with guided meditations and energy healing.

 But, in the path to recovery, trauma triggers happen.
 Sometimes these triggers happen because of something you’re deliberately doing, like checking out the Ex’s Facebook page or driving past their house.

 If you’re doing those things, you’ll want to stop.
 Obviously.

 But, sometimes trauma triggers happen that are absolutely out of your control.
 Maybe the Ex sends an email from a new account.
 Or, perhaps you think you see them in traffic.
 Worse, the Ex approaches you while you’re visiting your favorite coffee shop.

 Suddenly, you’re triggered and your best friend isn’t available for a phone call.
 Or, it’s 1:00 a.m. in the morning and you see a text that was sent from your Ex who figured out they could use a different number to contact you – and you have no one to reach out to.

 Following are seven ways to rescue yourself when you get triggered or are feeling especially blue – and there’s no one around:

 1 – Calm your fear circuits with deep breathing

 Although this tip may seem ridiculously mundane, the truth is IT WORKS.
 When you feel triggered, stop what you’re doing, take six to ten deep, long breaths.
 Inhale for a count of four, then exhale for a count of four.
 Imagine that you’re inhaling white, healing light and exhaling fear and trauma.